whatyouhide/whatyouhide.github.io/content/posts/2023-07-24-breakdown-of-http-clients-in-elixir/index.md

 whenever you have performance-sensitive applications where you're ready to sacrifice some of the convenience provided by "higher-level" clients.
 It's also great when you know you'll have to make a lot of requests to the same host, since you can specify dedicated connection pools per host.
+This is especially useful when communicating across internal services, or talking to third-party APIs.

 ### Req